TheNetworkIsDown/ansible-tools/ara_host_history/README.md

 `python2 ./ara_host_history.py --cmdb /cmdb --ara http://ansible:8080`

-The overview page will compute the latest individual hosts' playbook run as follows:
+The overview page will compute the overall status of the latest individual hosts' playbook run as follows:
 * OK if all tasks of all plays contained in the playbook returned status "ok"
 * SKIPPED if any task of any play contained in the playbook returned status "skipped"
-* UNREACHABLE if any task of any play contained in the playbook returned status "skipped"
+* UNREACHABLE if any task of any play contained in the playbook returned status "unreachable"
 * FAILED if any task of any play contained in the playbook returned status "failed" They do so in that order, e.g.: If there are skipped as well as unreachable statuses reported, "unreachable" will be shown.
 "Failed" is the worst status: if a single task has failed, the overall status of that playbook will be "failed", no matter what all other statuses are.